and Jackie Carroll

 Information About the Lily Leaf Beetle

-The adult lily leaf beetle is a beautiful insect with a bright scarlet body with a black head, antennae and legs.
-These ½-inch long beetles are good hiders and strong fliers.
-The red lily beetles emerge from the ground in the early spring around mid-April.
-After mating, the female lays her reddish-brown eggs in an irregular row along the
+The adult lily leaf beetle is a beautiful insect with a bright scarlet body with a black head, antennae, and legs.
+These ½-inch (1 cm.) long beetles are good hiders and strong fliers.
+The red lily beetles emerge from the ground in the early spring around mid April.
+After mating, the female lays her reddish brown eggs in an irregular row along the underside of the leaves of young lily plants.
+One female lily leaf beetle can lay up to 450 eggs over the course of a season.

 Damage Caused by Asiatic Red Lily Beetles